grwoodw/python102/_episodes/01-environments.md

 ~~~
 {: .bash}

+> ## Exporting Environments in PowerShell
+>
+> In windows powershell I found using `>` to save my output to file saved the data in an odd format.
+Instead I had to use `conda env export | Out-File -FilePath .\environment.yml -Encoding ASCII` to force an encoding that would work
+>
+{: .callout}

 You could then share this yaml file with others so they could load the same python
 environment you have been working in.
 To simplify sharing I have provided a yaml
-file to share with you: [testEnv2.yml](../files/testEnv2.yml)  Right click and select
+file to share with you: [python102.yml](../files/python102-linux.yml) (linux) or [python102.yml](../files/python102-windows.yml) (windows) Right click and select
 "save link as" to download and save the file to your current working directory.

 Exit your current environment with:

 ~~~
-$ source deactivate
+$ conda deactivate
 ~~~
 {: .bash}